Many SMBs can't take advantage of every component of every ad platform—they lack the development resources of their bigger competitors.

 How to set up a lead form Zap in Zapier

 Before getting started, you'll want to have created your account and campaigns in your lead form platform, and have created your Zapier account.
-Then, head to Zapier and click any of the Make a Zap buttons or use the workflow dropdowns at the top of your dashboard.
+Then, head to Zapier and click any of the Create Zap buttons or use the workflow dropdowns at the top of your dashboard.

 When you create a Zap, the first thing you need to do is choose your trigger app and event—in this case, that will be your lead form app and an event that's something like a new lead coming in or a new form submission.